nodejitsu/handbook/book.md

 Many [C++ addons](http://nodejs.org/docs/v0.4.10/api/addons.html) require libraries that are not included in Nodejitsu's infrastructure by default.
 For example, [node-canvas](https://github.com/learnboost/node-canvas) requires [cairo](http://cairographics.org/), which is not available on nodejitsu's platform.

 There is currently no process for getting a library such as cairo installed on our infrastructure.

+## "How do I specify which files not to bundle?
+How do I know what files are getting bundled?"

+Jitsu uses npm to bundle files, meaning that jitsu bundles files in exactly the same manner than npm bundles published modules.
+You can read about this in [npm's documentation](http://npmjs.org/doc/developers.html).

+In more detail: npm uses a file called `.npmignore`, which should contain a list of files and folders to ignore for the purpose of bundling.
+If this file does not exist, npm will use git's ignore file, called `.gitignore`, instead.
+This means that, if you want to bundle files that are ignored by git, you should create an `.npmignore` even if it's blank.

+*Note*: There is a minor but important difference between how `.npmignore` and `.gitignore` list folders.
+In the case of `.npmignore`, ignored folders should have a trailing slash:

+    folderToIgnore/

+In contrast, this is not necessary for `.gitignore`, and listing `folderToIgnore` without a trailing slash will work as expected.

+Finally, jitsu has the ability to bundle your app without deploying with the `jitsu package create` command.
+You can use this to make sure that the resulting .tgz file is as you expect.

 # Support
 <a name='support'></a>